PDF2014/Topic-of-Love-rus/README.md

 ﻿# Topic of Love
-**..is a WorldBox mod that allows units to fall in love for more than just their ability to reproduce!
+**..is a WorldBox mod that allows units to have intimacy and fall in love for more than just their ability to reproduce!
 If you want a Sims-like experience with your units, this may be the mod!**

 ## ➕ Main Features
 ### New Behaviors